Angra (band): Secret Garden, Kiko's departure, and ØMNI (2014–2021)

 In November 2014, the band announced their eighth studio album, Secret Garden, that was released on December 17 in Japan and on January 16, 2015, in Brazil and Europe.
 On September 19, 2015, Angra performed at Rock in Rio with special guests Doro Pesch and Dee Snider.
 A third, surprise guest was also announced mid-show: lead guitarist Marcelo Barbosa, who was revealed as Loureiro's touring replacement after the latter had joined Megadeth earlier in the year.
-The band released their ninth studio album, Ømni, on February 16, 2018, worldwide.
+The band released their ninth studio album, ØMNI, on February 16, 2018, worldwide.

 Former vocalist Andre Matos died on 8 June 2019.
 A heart attack was cited as the cause.

 In 2021, the band released a graphic novel based on the history of the album Temple of Shadows, called "O Templo das Sombras".

-Cycles of Pain and third hiatus (since 2021)
+Cycles of Pain (2021–present)

-The band announced that their tenth album, Cycles of Pain, would be released on November 1, 2023, in Japan and on November 3 elsewhere.
-It will be their first album released under Atomic Fire.
+In November 2023 Angra released their tenth album, Cycles of Pain.
+It was their first album with the Atomic Fire label.

-On September 2, 2024, the band announced that they will take a touring and recording hiatus after finishing the tour celebrating the 20th anniversary of their album Temple of Shadows in March 2025.
+On September 2, 2024, the band announced that they would take a touring and recording hiatus after finishing the tour celebrating the 20th anniversary of their album Temple of Shadows in March 2025.
+The band reunited for the Bangers Open Air festival on April 26, 2026, with the return of their 2001–2008 lineup that included guitarist Kiko Loureiro, drummer Aquiles Priester, and vocalist Edu Falaschi.
+This was the band's final performance with Fabio Lione whose departure from the band was announced on November 23.
+It was also the first show with new vocalist Alirio Netto.